yogimathius/yogimathius/README.md

 🚀 Experienced Developer & Mentor
 ---------------------------------

 As an experienced developer proficient in JavaScript, Ruby, and Python, I bring a versatile skill set honed through experiences at Shopify, Springboard and Lighthouse Labs.
 At Shopify, I design and maintain solutions for merchants, collaborating closely with cross-functional teams to ensure alignment with project goals.
-My role at Springboard involves providing personalized assistance to students, fostering a supportive learning environment, and evaluating project submissions for technical accuracy.
+My previous role at Springboard and Lighthouse Labs involved providing personalized assistance to students, fostering a supportive learning environment, and evaluating project submissions for technical accuracy.

 **🔧 Innovative Project Contributor**
 ---------------------------------

-In addition to my professional roles, I am currently studying a Master's in Computer Science, Software Engineering at Qwasar Silicon Valley and certificates in cyber security essentials and UX design from Brainstation.
+In addition to my professional roles, I am currently studying a Master's in Computer Science, Software Engineering at Qwasar Silicon Valley and have completed certificates in cyber security essentials and UX design from Brainstation.
 Proficient in a range of frameworks and testing methodologies, I am eager to leverage my skills and experience to drive innovation and contribute effectively to challenging projects.

 * 🌍  I'm based in Canada
 * ✉️  You can contact me at [info@yogimathius.dev](mailto:info@yogimathius.dev)